miconda/mdwikixs/README.md

 ```

 **Important Note**: before clicking on `Save` button be sure the `Change Log`
-filed (located below the text area with content) is filled, otherwise the changes
+field (located below the text area with content) is filled, otherwise the changes
 are not saved.
 To cancel editing a page, just click on the page name in the
 navigation bar at the top to go back to view the html page.